 What special precautions should I follow?

-Before taking cladribine,
+Before receiving cladribine,

 - tell your doctor and pharmacist if you are allergic to cladribine, any other medications, or any of the ingredients in cladribine injection.
 Ask your pharmacist for a list of the ingredients.